NorthernArizonaUniversity/sweet-jumps/README.md

     - **views/** - Contains view templates.
 Examples use Jade (preferred), but use whatever makes the most sense for your project.
 - **config/** - Application configuration files.
 Recommended: Files should be separated by environment (at least dev and prod, but also test and stage if appropriate, see example).
 - **modules/** - Contains arbitrary class modules that supply some global functionality, but which are separate from the app and not available via NPM.
 The structure should be similar to node_modules/.
 This directory also contains middleware which is used across projects that we have found to be generally useful (error handlers, body parsers, etc).
+    - **app/** - The main application module.
+        - *index.js* - Application class.
+Wraps the Express application, performs necessary setup and includes.
+Available as `exports.App`.
+        - *common.js* - Common utility functions used by App, but which might be handy elsewhere.
+Available as `exports.common`.
 - ***node_modules/*** - Contains module dependencies handled by NPM.
 Created automatically, do not manually manage.
 - **plugins/** *(optional)* - Contains plugin modules specifically built for the [plugin-manager package](https://bitbucket.org/nauewt/plugin-manager "BitBucket").
 Plugins may contain controller, module, or library code.
 If a specific functionality is handled in plugins, the normal directory is optional.
 Alternatively, use a separate plugin-manager instance for each type of plugin and use the standard directory structure.
 - **resources/** *(optional)* - Arbitrary data files specific to this project: Database fixtures and migrations, certificates, documentation, flat files.
 Also, any source files for client-side CSS or JS (SASS, unminified JS, CoffeeScript, etc).